Definition

 Asbestos Abatement

-Procedures to control the release of asbestos fibers from asbestos-containing materials, including removal, encapsulation, enclosure, or repair.
-Abatement must be performed by licensed contractors following strict safety protocols including containment, negative air pressure, worker protection, and proper disposal.
-The goal is to eliminate or minimize asbestos exposure risk to building occupants and workers.
+Any work done to control fiber release from asbestos-containing materials: removal, encapsulation, enclosure, or repair.
+Licensed contractors carry out abatement under strict safety protocols, including sealed containment, negative air pressure, full worker PPE, and certified waste disposal.
+The aim is to eliminate or reduce the exposure risk to building occupants and workers.

 ACM (Asbestos-Containing Material)